 Let's jump straight in with deleting a single photo.
 Open your Photos app on your iPhone, tap a photo you want to remove from the device, then tap the Trash icon.
 Confirm the removal, and the photo will be sent to "Recently Deleted".

-Mastered that?
-Great!
-Now let's speed things up and delete multiple photos at once from your iPhone.
-Open up your Photos App again, and ensure that you are in Photos, Memories or Shared.
-Now hit Select from the top-right corner of the app.
+If you wish to remove multiple photos at once from your iPhone, open up your Photos App again, and ensure that you are in Photos, Memories or Shared.
+Now tap Select from the top-right corner of the app.
 You'll now be able to tap multiple photos (or tap and drag your finger) to select multiple images.

 Once you've made your selection, tap the Trash icon, and confirm the delete.
 Your photos will again be sent to "Recently Deleted".